microsoftgraph/microsoft-graph-toolkit/packages/mgt-element/README.md

 You can learn more about how to use the providers in the [documentation](https://docs.microsoft.com/graph/toolkit/providers).

-The providers work well with the `@microsoft/mgt-components` package and all components use the provider automatically when they need to call the graph.
+The providers work well with the `@microsoft/mgt-components` package and all components use the provider automatically when they need to call Microsoft Graph.

 ## Create your own provider